Results presented down below are from modified M106 engine:

 - Full throttle 12 to 12.5

 For better understanding operation of 745i engine, installing wideband air/fuel-ratio meter is best thing to do.
 Even on non-modified car it gives very usable information.
 There are several manufacturers of meters (NTK, AEM) to pick from.
 Sensor should be installed away from turbo, according to NTK at least 0,5m down turbine.
 Before metering basic tune-up items should be covered (injectors, distributor, filters, plugs, valves, idle speed and throttle body).
 Adjusting basic ratios can be either done via air flow meter or with adjustable fuel pressure regulator.

-Idle is smooth in this setup, leaning idle to 14.5 makes car run little rough (fuel pressure 2.5 bar).
+Idle is smooth in this setup, leaning idle to 14.5 makes car run rougher (fuel pressure 2.5 bar).
 Cruise afr numbers are at 100 km/h speed with fourth gear locked.
-Full power afr needs more reliable testing, afr of 10 and 11 show up but seem to average above 12.
-On sport with open throttle from stand-still car seems to hesitate bit when shifting up to second gear.
-Air fuel ratio maybe on sidelines, swedish binary inside control unit feel is different.
-Rich mixture can make feel of power loss momentarily, but this is all guesswork for now.
+Full power afr needs more reliable testing, ratio of 10 and 11 show up but seem to average above 12.
+On sport, open throttle from stand-still makes car hesitate bit when shifting up to second gear.
+Air fuel ratio may go sidelines, maximum boost is not yet reached on first gear.
+Rich mixture can make feel of power loss momentarily, in particular due less accurate air flow meter based system.

 Numbers listed up above give guidance what one should expect while metering.
 According to Autospeed article on afr ratios idle can be around 13 to 13.5.
 Cruise ratio around 15.5 to 16 is fine due light load conditions.
 High load afr on boosted engine should be 11.6 to 12.3.
 Most factory boosted cars will run very rich, like afr of 10 being common on high loads.
 This is safety feature which helps protecting engine by cooling down mixture with excess fuel.
 It does not go well with best power but can help combat high intake temps or lesser quality fuel.